thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2023-12-22-flutter-for-web-not-ready-for-prime-time-in-key-areas.md

 ---
 title: "Flutter for Web: Not Ready for Prime Time in Key Areas"
-description: "Explore the limitations of Flutter for web development in our latest blog post.
-We discuss critical issues like sitemap generation, hydration, loading times, deep linking, SEO, and accessibility, offering insights into why Flutter may not be the ideal choice for significant web projects."
+description: "Explore the limitations of Flutter for web development in my latest blog post.
+We discuss critical issues like sitemap generation, loading times, deep linking, SEO, and accessibility, offering insights into why Flutter may not be the ideal choice for significant web projects."
 published: 2023-12-22
 layout: ../../../layouts/BlogPostLayout.astro
 ---

 ## Introduction

 Flutter, Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase, has been a game changer in the world of app development.
 However, when it comes to important web projects, Flutter faces significant challenges.
-This post delves into why Flutter may not be ready for prime time in web development, focusing on issues related to sitemap generation, hydration, loading times, deep linking, SEO, and accessibility.
+This post delves into why Flutter may not be ready for prime time in web development, focusing on issues related to sitemap generation, loading times, deep linking, SEO and accessibility.

 ### Sitemap Generation

 A sitemap is crucial for search engine optimization, as it helps search engines discover and index web pages.
 Flutter, primarily designed for mobile apps, struggles with dynamic sitemap generation.
 This limitation can significantly hinder a website's visibility and searchability online.

-### Hydration

-Hydration refers to the process where a client-side JavaScript framework takes over a server-rendered page and makes it interactive.
-Flutter's approach to hydration is less efficient compared to other frameworks like React or Angular.
-This inefficiency can lead to slower interactive times, impacting user experience negatively.

 ### Loading Times